Rangers vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- The Rangers have played as the favorite in six of their past 10 games and won five of those contests.
+- The Rangers have played as the favorite in seven of their past 10 games and have won six of those contests.

 Rangers Betting Records & Stats

-- The Rangers have a 23-10 record in games they were favored on the moneyline (winning 69.7% of those games).
+- The Rangers have put together a 24-10 record in games they were favored on the moneyline (winning 70.6% of those games).

-- Texas has played in 58 games with set over/under, and have combined with opponents to go over the total 33 times (33-23-2).
+- Texas has played in 59 games with over/under set, and have combined with opponents to go over the total 34 times (34-23-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!